eelcovv/elixos/README.md

 2. You create an SSH key and add it to your Github account.

-3. You clone are your Eelco-Nixos repository to ~/Eelco-Nixos.
+3. You clone are your elixos repository to ~/elixos.

 💾 2.
 Disko with disko
 `` shell